For years I was being pushed around by microscopic bacteria that lived in my gut, but I didn’t know it!

 Hyperbiotics: I used hyperbiotics for a while, but I like to switch around every so often to get a variety of strains of bacteria.
 They stay intact until they reach the large intestine and are not as expensive as some others.

-The Gut Institute: Lots of detailed information on your gut.
+The Gut Institute has detailed information on your gut.

 Thrive Probiotics: Soil based individualized probiotics.

-If your gut has been chronically compromised with a low variety of organisms due to antibiotic use or dietary issues, you may be dealing with leaky/permeable gut issues, Irritable bowel disease (IBS), or SIBO which is small intestine bacterial overgrowth.
+If your gut has been chronically compromised with a low variety of organisms due to antibiotic use or dietary issues, you may be dealing with leaky/permeable gut issues such as Irritable bowel disease (IBS), or SIBO which is small intestine bacterial overgrowth.

 Dr. Vincent Pedre MD wrote Happy Gut